Martiusweb/asynctest/doc/tutorial.mocking.rst

 When the interpreter leaves the ``async with`` block, ``__aexit__()`` is called.

+A partial implementation of this logic can be found in the example file :doc:`examples/tutorial/mocking.py`.

 The next sections show how to use :class:`~asynctest.MagicMock` to test this method.